didix16/php-apidatamapper/README.md

 ### FieldInterpreter

-As we saw above, the make FieldInterpreter do its work, we need a [FieldLexer](src/FieldGrammar/FieldLexer.php) and [FieldParser](src/FieldGrammar/FieldParser.php).
+As we saw above, to make FieldInterpreter do its work, we need a [FieldLexer](src/FieldGrammar/FieldLexer.php) and [FieldParser](src/FieldGrammar/FieldParser.php).

 The FieldLexer receives the Field Language input syntax.
 The FieldParser receives the FieldLexer as the only argument.